QuestCode/thema-2.1-slm/Leertaken/Project/Technical Report/Tests/FirstQuery.md

 # 4.1 First Query

-The first query is __rain fall above 10 mm within 50 km of the Baltic Sea coast__.
+The first query is __rainfall above 10 mm within 50 km of the Baltic Sea coast__.

 The response should be served within 1 minute.
 Because there are many things to take in consideration, a simple timing test seems te most appropriate.
 During a period of 20 minutes the Baltic Sea page was fully refreshed 10 times.
 This page contains a map with 188 weatherstations and a rainfall graph per station.
 This test resulted in the following load times: